flybywiresim/docs/docs/dev-corner/documentation-guide/writing-documentation.md

 ### Image Assets Process

 - Create the image as PNG (e.g. screenshots) with the highest resolution possible
+    - JPEG is also acceptable but preference towards PNG.
 - Edit the image (e.g. add comments, lines, boxes, arrows, etc.)
     - If you think the original is worth it store it in `/src/assets` - but most images aren't worth it as screenshots are quickly retaken (Keeping a local copy of all your screenshots is good practice just in case - but it is not